aurora-is-near/rainbow-bridge-client/packages/client/README.md

 For `@near-eth/nep141-erc20`, these main exports are:

-1. `naturalErc20` – example: go from DAI (a popular ERC20 token) to DAIⁿ
+1. `naturalErc20` – example: go from DAI (a popular ERC20 token) to nDAI
-2. `bridgedNep141` – example: convert DAIⁿ back to DAI
+2. `bridgedNep141` – example: convert nDAI back to DAI
 3. `naturalNep141` – example: go from a natural NEAR token, such as BNNA Tokens in berryclub.io, to BNNAᵉ in Ethereum
 4. `bridgedErc20` – example: convert BNNAᵉ back to BNNA